Win Approval

 Win Approval (29 January 1992 – 19 July 2021) was an American Thoroughbred racehorse and "Blue Hen" broodmare.
 She was the daughter of With Approval, who was the winner of the Canadian Triple Crown of Thoroughbred Racing and a Champion turf racer.
 She had an unremarkable racing career, running for her breeder between 1994 and 1996.
-After her retirement from racing she became an exceptional broodmare, producing four graded stakes race winners from ten foals.
-Her progeny earned $8,936,808.
+After her retirement from racing, she became an exceptional broodmare, producing four graded stakes race winners from ten foals.
+Her progeny earned US$8,936,808.
 She was named the Thoroughbred Owners and Breeders Association Broodmare of the Year for 2017.
 She was euthanized at age 29 in 2021.

-Notable Progeny
+Notable progeny

 Eight of Win Approval's foals would be winners.
-Her 1998 foal, Stakes winner Revved Up, would retire at 11 with $1,548,653 in earnings.
+Her 1998 foal, Stakes winner Revved Up, would retire at 11 with US$1,548,653 in earnings.
 Her 1999 foal, the multi-millionaire Miesque's Approval won the Breeders Cup Mile.
-Her 2008 foal, Za Approval earned $1,394,666 and was second in the Breeders' Cup Mile to two-time Horse of the Year Wise Dan.
+Her 2008 foal, Za Approval earned US$1,394,666 and was second in the Breeders' Cup Mile to two-time Horse of the Year Wise Dan.
 Her final foal World Approval, born in 2012, would win both the Breeders' Cup Mile and Woodbine Mile.